 If the spread of nuclear energy production is to occur without increasing global risks of terrorism and nuclear proliferation, there must be close international scrutiny of all nuclear activities.
-This oversight will be easier if sensitive ma-

-Charles McCombie & Thomas Isaacs on the global nuclear future terials in the nuclear fuel cycle are handled, stored, and disposed of at fewer locations.
+This oversight will be easier if sensitive maThe key role of the back-end in the nuclear fuel cycle Charles McCombie & Thomas Isaacs on the global nuclear future terials in the nuclear fuel cycle are handled, stored, and disposed of at fewer locations.
 Shared disposal facilities for the spent fuel and highly radioactive wastes at the back-end of the fuel cycle should be one key component in a secure global system.
 It would benefit all nuclear programs if initiatives for regional cooperation were started in relevant parts of the world by small or new nuclear countries, and if these initiatives received technical and moral support from the advanced national disposal programs.